ACFT 465 Exemption: How to Skip the Army Tape Test

-How the AFT 465 Exemption Works (Current)
+How the Exemption Works

 The core of the policy is straightforward: If you are fit enough to score in the top tier of the Army, you are logically in compliance with body composition standards, regardless of what the scale says.
-However, there are very specific technical requirements you must meet to qualify for this Army acft body fat calculator exemption.
+However, there are very specific technical requirements you must meet to qualify for this Army ACFT body fat calculator exemption.

 The Three Pillars of Exemption: